f5devcentral/f5-agility-labs-dns/docs/class2/module3/lab2.rst

 DLV Anchors
 ########################################

-To cache a validated response for the signed zones, you need to obtain a trust or DLV anchor.
+To cache a validated response for the signed zones, you need to obtain a trust and DLV anchor.

 Using Putty, ssh into router01.branch01 and run the following command: